exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 perform prediction on a trained Autopilot model, one of the methods is to deploy the model to the real-time AWS endpoint.
 This extension provides Lua scripts for creating/deleting real-time endpoint and creates a model-specific UDF script for making real-time predictions.
+The following figure indicates the overview of this solution.

 ![SME Overview](./images/sme_overview.png)